oasis-roles/prepare_ocp_adm/README.md

 ### General

+* `prepare_ocp_adm_inventory_file` - Default: current inventory file being used
+  to run this playbook.
+This should point to the inventory file for the cluster that will be uploaded to the adm host after it is configured.
+* `prepare_ocp_adm_destination` - Default: /etc/ansible.
+Path to the folder where
+  inventory file, group vars, ansible.cfg, ssh key, etc will be uploaded.
+* `prepare_ocp_adm_target_user` - Default: root.
+The user who will be running the eventual install of OpenShift.
+This user needs to have write privileges to the `prepare_ocp_adm_destination` locale.
+* `prepare_ocp_adm_ssh_private_key_file` - Default: ansible\_ssh\_private\_key\_file.
+  This is the private SSH key that the adm role will use to connect to the rest of the cluster during OpenShift installation.
+* `prepare_ocp_adm_ansible_cfg`.
+A dictionary of ansible.cfg key:value pairs that
+  will be set in the ansible.cfg file added to the destination.
+While it is not imperative to invoke Ansible with this file, doing so will automatically point your playbook to the uploaded inventory file, private key file, and logs directory on the adm host.
 * `prepare_ocp_adm_become` - Default: true.
 If this role needs administrator privileges, then use the Ansible become functionality (based off sudo).
 * `prepare_ocp_adm_become_user` - Default: root.
 If the role uses the become